Recipe for Russian Easter Biscuits With Homemade Icing

 If you plan to give these as gifts, wait a few hours before packaging the treats.
 The icing needs to be completely dry before you do so.

-How are you planning to treat yourself and loved ones this Easter?
+How are you planning to treat yourself and your loved ones this Easter?

 Questions & Answers